S3

 Apache Parquet is a column-oriented data storage format of the Apache Hadoop ecosystem.
 It provides efficient data compression and encoding schemes with enhanced performance to handle complex data in bulk.
 At the moment, partitioned parquet datasets are unsupported.
 The following settings are available:

-• Record Batch Size: Sets the maximum number of records per batch.
+- Record Batch Size: Sets the maximum number of records per batch.
 Batches may be smaller if there aren’t enough rows in the file.
 This option can help avoid out-of-memory errors if your data is particularly wide.
-Set to 65536 by default.
+Set to

-• Buffer Size: If set to a positive number, read buffering is performed during the deserializing of individual column chunks.
+by default. - Buffer Size: If set to a positive number, read buffering is performed during the deserializing of individual column chunks.
 Otherwise I/O calls are unbuffered.
-Set to 2 by default.
+Set to

 For more information on these fields, please refer to the Apache documentation.